sonuramashishnpm/npmai/LARA.md

 directly derived from this degradation pattern into the retrieval pipeline.

-### 2.3 Cross-Encoder Reranking in RAG
+### 2.3 Two-Stage Retrieval and Cross-Encoder Reranking

 Cross-encoder rerankers process query-document pairs jointly through a transformer network, producing relevance scores that capture semantic interaction between query and document with higher fidelity than bi-encoder similarity (Reimers & Gurevych, 2019).
-The standard production recommendation is to retrieve 50-100 candidates with a bi-encoder and rerank to 5-10 with a cross-encoder (Chen et al., 2024).
+The standard production recommendation is to retrieve 50-100 candidates with a bi-encoder and rerank to a fixed top 5-10 with a cross-encoder (Chen et al., 2024).

-LARA inverts this paradigm: the cross-encoder is applied to the full corpus and serves as the *primary* retrieval mechanism rather than a post-processing refinement step.
-The threshold filter (S ≥ 0.3) replaces the fixed top-k selection, making retrieval count a function of actual relevance distribution rather than a developer-specified constant.
+LARA optimizes this paradigm: it uses ANN clustering (IVF/HNSW) to efficiently capture candidate pool as per experiment data for value of k, but instead of forcing a fixed top-k output from the cross-encoder, it applies a strict threshold filter (S ≥ 0.3).
+This makes the final retrieval count a function of actual relevance distribution rather than a developer-specified constant.

 ### 2.4 Latency-Aware Retrieval